 Ministry for Adults: Growing as Disciples

-The primary purpose of adult ministry at FBC is to help adults to grow as disciples of Jesus.
+The primary purpose of adult ministry at FBC is to help adults grow as disciples of Jesus.
 We are a wonderful mix of believers, seekers, and skeptics.
-Wherever you are on your spiritual journey there is a place for you.
+Wherever you are on your spiritual journey, there is a place for you.
 We believe that God is at work in all of us and that we are each evolving in our understanding and experience of the Creator.
-In response, we offer a wide variety of classes on Sunday mornings at 9:50 a.m. and small groups at various times throughout the week.
-New groups are continually forming, so watch this website or contact the office manager Donna Weed for the latest opportunities.
+In response, we offer a wide variety of classes on Sunday mornings, at 10:00 a.m., and small groups at various times throughout the week.
+New groups are continually forming, so watch this website or contact the office manager for the latest opportunities.

-Rainbow Class.
-Designed to meet the interests of people with special needs.
-Facilitated by Laura Park.
+Rainbow Class Designed to meet the interests of adults with developmental disabilities.
+Facilitated by Lanita Marler.

 Short term classes offered several times per year.
-Recent offerings include: Amazed by Grace, Sharing faith with our children, Media and influence on the family; conflict resolution in the family, global warming and faith, book club with Mountains Beyond Mountains, God's Politics by Jim Wallis, Kerygma Bible Studies (in depth studies).
+Past offerings include: Amazed by Grace, Sharing faith with our children, Media and influence on the family; conflict resolution in the family, global warming and faith, book club with Eve by William P. Young, God’s Politics by Jim Wallis, Kerygma Bible Studies (in depth studies).

-Mid Week Groups are continually emerging on a wide range of topics.
-The focus of groups is to help people grow spiritually, experience community and be of service to others.
-See calendar for latest listings.
+Small Groups are continually emerging on a wide range of topics.
+The focus of groups is to help people grow spiritually, experience community, and be of service to others.